intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Reflections

-The workshop began by reflecting on the IAB’s role in shaping the evolution of network management, focusing on the context and key outcomes of the previous workshop, an assessment of the current state, and an acknowledgement of some regrets. {{SCHONWALDER}} emphasized the need to shift the focus from device-level configuration to network and service-level configuration.
-Key properties highlighted for effective network and service configurations included being Composable, Declarative, Reproducible, and Verifiable.
+The workshop began by reflecting on the IAB’s role in shaping the evolution of network management away from CLI/SNMP/MIB, focusing on the context and key outcomes of the previous workshop, an assessment of the current state, and an acknowledgement of some regrets (such as XML as the data representation format). {{SCHONWALDER}} emphasized the need to shift the focus from device-level configuration to network and service-level configuration.
+Key properties highlighted for effective network and service configurations included being Composable (assembled out of modular configurations), Declarative (define state while systems determine themselves how to move to it), Reproducible (reliably and consistently recreated), and Verifiable (tools to verify properties).

 An operator’s perspective highlighted that the recommendations of {{RFC3535}}, which led to the development of YANG and NETCONF, have been successful in addressing device configuration.
-In certain areas, the advancements in semantics and protocols for streaming telemetry have even surpassed the original scope. {{LARSSON}} stressed the need to prioritize service modeling, including operational state, to support closed-loop automation.
-Furthermore, the absence of open-source tools, NMS and device model implementations was recognized as a significant obstacle to advancing standardization efforts.
+In certain areas, the advancements in semantics and protocols for streaming telemetry have even surpassed the original scope of {{RFC3535}}. {{LARSSON}} emphasized the importance of exercising caution when making changes that could break the ecosystem.
+The discussion also highlighted the need to prioritize service modeling, including operational state, to enable closed-loop automation.
+Additionally, the lack of open-source tools, NMS, and device model implementations was identified as a major barrier to advancing standardization efforts.

 ### Lessons to be Learned